ismaelvbrack/designNmix4droneSurveys/README.md

-explore, in a very wide scan study, the performance (based on root mean squared error) and optimal survey effort allocation for hierarchical N-mixture models, focusing on the application for drone-based surveys and the use of a double observer protocol to decompose the detection process in availability and perception.
+explore, in a very wide scan study, the performance (based on root mean squared error) and optimal survey effort allocation for hierarchical N-mixture models, focusing on the application for drone-based surveys and the use of a double-observer protocol to decompose the detection process in availability and perception.
 We provide an interactive and “ready-to-consult” [webpage](https://ismaelvbrack.github.io/designNmix4droneSurveys) hoping